-Even if TMCS Is operating under Plan A or Plan B, we will continue to offer remote learning to those students who are uncomfortable returning to on-site instruction and/or are at an increased risk for severe illness.
-Families requesting remote learning will be required to sign a Remote Learning Contract and commit to the program for an entire quarter.
-Remote Learning Contracts may be found on our website at www.themountaincommunitys chool.com
+Even if TMCS Is operating under Plan A or Plan B, we will continue to offer full time remote learning to those students who are uncomfortable returning to on-site instruction and/or are at an increased risk for severe illness.
+Families requesting remote learning will be required to sign a Remote Learning Contract and commit to the program for an entire quarter which is a nine week period.
+Exceptions to the contract commitment may be permitted if the family requests to return to on-site instruction during one of the two following situations: